How To Live A Non-Toxic Lifestyle On A Budget

 natural cleaning supplies

-How To Save Money On Organic & Natural Cleaning Products
+How To Save Money On Non-Toxic Cleaning Supplies

-The amount of money you spend on organic and natural cleaning supplies can add up quickly, especially if you think you need a different cleaning product for every type of mess possible.
+The amount of money you spend on non-toxic cleaning supplies can add up quickly, especially if you think you need a different cleaning product for every type of mess possible.

 What’s the difference between natural and conventional cleaning products?
-Natural cleaning supplies don’t contain harsh chemicals like chlorine bleach, antibacterials and quaternary ammonium compounds, among other harmful chemicals.
-Here are some tips for saving money on natural cleaning supplies:
+Non-toxic cleaning supplies don’t contain harsh chemicals like chlorine bleach, antibacterials and quaternary ammonium compounds, among other harmful chemicals.
+Here are some tips for saving money on non-toxic cleaning supplies:

 Make your own DIY organic cleaning products at home using simple, natural ingredients like vinegar, baking soda, and essential oils.
 This can save you money without exposing your family to harsh cleaning chemicals and is also better for the environment.